mail-in-a-box/mailinabox/README.md

 For more information on how Mail-in-a-Box handles your privacy, see the [security details page](security.md).

-The Security
+Installation
 ------------

-See the [security guide](security.md) for more information about the box's security configuration (TLS, password storage, etc).

-I sign the release tags on git.
-To verify that a tag is signed by me, you can perform the following steps:

-	# Download my PGP key.
+See the [setup guide](https://mailinabox.email/guide.html) for detailed, user-friendly instructions.

+For experts, start with a completely fresh (really, I mean it) Ubuntu 14.04 LTS 64-bit machine.
+On the machine...

+Clone this repository:

+	$ git clone https://github.com/mail-in-a-box/mailinabox
+	$ cd mailinabox

+_Optional:_ Download my PGP key and then verify that the sources were signed by me.
+You'll get a lot of warnings, but the fingerprint should match the fingerprint in the key details at [https://keybase.io/joshdata](https://keybase.io/joshdata) and on my [personal homepage](https://razor.occams.info/).
+(Of course, if this repository has been compromised you can't trust these instructions anyway.)

 	$ curl -s https://keybase.io/joshdata/key.asc | gpg --import
 	gpg: key C10BDD81: public key "Joshua Tauberer <jt@occams.info>" imported

-	# Clone this repository.
-	$ git clone https://github.com/mail-in-a-box/mailinabox
-	$ cd mailinabox

-	# Verify the tag.
 	$ git verify-tag v0.12c
 	gpg: Signature made ..... using RSA key ID C10BDD81
 	gpg: Good signature from "Joshua Tauberer <jt@occams.info>"